LGBTQ and Same Sex Divorce

 - Date of separation – If you had a commitment ceremony prior to the legalization of same-sex marriage in PA, your team will help to establish which date to use when determining joint assets.

-- Child custody – If one party adopted a child during the marriage, it can be difficult to determine a custody agreement.
+- Child custody – If one party adopted a child during the marriage, it can be difficult to determine a child custody agreement.
 Your Collaborative Team can help make custody arrangements that keep your child’s best interest at the forefront, and help you consult with a child specialist if needed.

 - Retirement and investment accounts – Splitting marital assets you jointly put aside for retirement can be stressful.
 The Financial Neutral will help you determine a fair division of assets for both parties.